wielandtech/w_lab/README.md

 #### Motivation
 The goal of this project is to give all of my networking toys a home that fits in the attic crawl-space or on a self in the basement.

-Eventually, this project will culminate with my own private cloud and self-hosted kuberenttes cluster, so I would like to keep performance and upgradability in mind.
+Eventually, this project will culminate with my own private cloud and self-hosted kubernetes cluster, so I would like to keep performance and upgradability in mind.
 Going to start with k3s with the eventual goal of Talos.

 #### Hardware
 | Piece	| What it is | Cost, as of May 1st, 2025, (*including 6% sales tax) |